loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 Things to note:

- - since withdrawing BEP2 tokens to Binance requires a fee to be paid, the `depositWithdrawBEP2Example` function instantiates both the `BNBCoin` and `BEP2Coin` classes:
+ - Withdrawing BEP2 tokens to Binance requires a fee to be paid.
+Hence, the `depositWithdrawBEP2Example` function instantiates and then initializes both the `BNBCoin` and `BEP2Coin` classes:

  ```js
 this.bep2Coin = new BEP2Coin()